-The State Police, on the orders of the District Attorney's Office of Catania, carried out a large-scale operation against audiovisual piracy.
-The investigations, coordinated by the Catania Prosecutor's Office and the Postal Police Service of Rome, led to the identification of a transnational criminal association, composed of 21 people, which operated in Italy and abroad.
+The State Police, acting on orders from the Catania District Prosecutor's Office, conducted a large-scale operation against audiovisual piracy.
+The investigation, coordinated by the Catania Prosecutor's Office and the Rome Postal Police Service, led to the identification of a transnational criminal organization consisting of 21 individuals operating in Italy and abroad.

-The association was responsible for the distribution, to a very high number of users, of live programming and on-demand content protected by television rights, owned by the most famous television platforms.
-The content was distributed through the illegal IPTV system, with monthly profits of several million euros.
+The syndicate distributed live programming and on-demand content, protected by television rights owned by the most popular television platforms, to a huge number of users.
+The content was distributed through illegal IPTV systems, generating monthly profits of several million euros.

-The investigations revealed that the suspects, to evade investigations, used encrypted messaging applications, fictitious identities and false documents.
-The latter were also used to register telephone numbers, credit cards, television subscriptions and server rentals.
+The investigation revealed that the suspects, to evade investigations, used encrypted messaging applications, fake identities, and false documents.
+The latter were also used to register telephone numbers, credit cards, television subscriptions, and server rentals.

-The searches, carried out in several Italian cities, led to the seizure of numerous computer devices, including servers, routers, modems and smartphones.
-Over 100 thousand euros in cash, 10 cars and numerous credit cards were also seized.
+The searches, carried out in several Italian cities, resulted in the seizure of numerous IT devices, including servers, routers, modems, and smartphones.

 Over 100 euros in cash and ten cars seized